softwarelanguageslab/scansible/README.md

 ## Running

-1. Install the [Poetry](https://python-poetry.org/) package manager
+1. Install the [`uv`](https://docs.astral.sh/uv/getting-started/installation/) package manager.
-2. Install the project and its dependencies: `poetry install` (in the project directory)
+2. Install the project and its dependencies: `uv sync`.
-3. Activate the Poetry shell to activate the virtualenv: `poetry shell`.
-   Alternatively, you can opt not to activate the shell, but then you need to prefix every subsequent Python command with `poetry run`.
-   E.g., `python -m scansible --help` becomes `poetry run python -m scansible --help`
+3. Uv will have created a _virtual environment_ in `.venv`.
+Activate it: `source .venv/bin/activate`
-4. Scansible can now be run as `python -m scansible`.
+4. SCAnsible can now be run using the `scansible` command.
-   For an overview of all commands, run `python -m scansible --help`.
+   - For an overview of all commands, run `scansible --help`.
-   For instructions on a single command, run `python -m scansible <command> --help`, e.g., `python -m scansible build-pdg --help`.
+   - For instructions for a single command, run `scansible <command> --help`, e.g., `scansible build-pdg --help`.
-5. Optionally, if running the SCA, it is necessary to compile the `DependencyPatternMatcher` project by navigating to the directory and running `sbt assembly`.
+5. Optionally, to run the SCA, it is necessary to compile the `DependencyPatternMatcher` project by navigating to the directory and running `sbt assembly`.
 This should produce a `.jar` file that will be used by the SCA.

+If you prefer not to activate the virtual environment manually, it is possible to skip steps 2 and 3 by prefixing all `scansible` commands with `uv run`, e.g., `uv run scansible --help`.
+This will synchronise the dependencies and activate the environment only for that command.

 ### Example: Building a PDG and outputting it in Cypher format.

 ```
-python -m scansible build-pdg -f neo4j -o neo4j_query.txt /path/to/role-or-playbook
+scansible build-pdg -f neo4j -o neo4j_query.txt /path/to/role-or-playbook
 ```

 ### Example: Running code smell detection (without security smell detection)

 ```
-python -m scansible check --enable-semantics --skip-security /path/to/role-or-playbook
+scansible check --enable-semantics --skip-security /path/to/role-or-playbook
 ```

 ### Example: Running security smell detection